 Can resources be increased automatically?

-Cloud computing leverages network connectivity to store, manage and share data efficiently.
-Understanding the service models, benefits, risks and security measures equips students to make informed decisions about using cloud services in personal, educational and business contexts.
+Cloud computing depends on robust network infrastructure to store, manage and share data efficiently.
+A solid grasp of computer system components, network hardware, topologies, protocols, and cloud service models—combined with awareness of benefits, risks, security measures, legal/ethical issues, health implications and the systems life‑cycle—enables students to make informed, responsible decisions about using cloud services in personal, educational and business contexts.

-Suggested diagram: Flow of data from a user’s device → Internet → Cloud data centre → Storage/Processing → Return to user or other collaborators.
+Suggested diagram: Flow of data – User device → Internet (router/Wi‑Fi) → Cloud data centre (servers, storage, processing) → Returned results or shared with collaborators.